ACEMS/ECRretreat2017Nov/README.md

 There are two important resources on this wiki page - The wiki and issues.

 ## The Wiki
-All information and detail for the retreat are housed on the Repository wiki.
+All information and details for the retreat are housed on this repository's [wiki](https://github.com/ACEMS/ECRretreat2017Nov/wiki/).
 See the tab above.
-You will find information about the programme, how to suggest an idea, how the unstructured and collabortive sessions will work as well as other housekeep info.
+You will find information about the programme, how to suggest an idea for a session or project on the [Issues page](https://github.com/ACEMS/ECRretreat2017Nov/issues), how these unstructured and collaborative sessions will work, as well as other housekeeping info.

-[Wiki](https://github.com/ACEMS/ECRretreat2017Nov/wiki) for all the retreat details and information, and check out the [Issues](https://github.com/ACEMS/ECRretreat2017Nov/issues) page to see what collaborative projects people are suggesting.

 ## Programme